Murdock Law has been fighting to protect Walworth County Property Owners’ right to use their vacation homes for short-term rentals.

-Walworth County Summers are beautiful.
+Summers in Walworth County are beautiful.
 There are few better places to watch a sunset over than over pristine lakes.
 The memories with your family vacationing in Walworth County will last a lifetime.
 Unfortunately, Walworth County has taken actions to ban vacation rentals and discourage tourism from the area.

 History of Walworth County Short-Term Rentals

 In some parts of the County such as Assembly Park, short-term rentals have long been accepted.
-The powers at Walworth county have determined that they do not like tourism and have sought to eliminate vacation rentals in the county.
+Those in power in Walworth County have adopted a negative view towards tourism and have sought to eliminate vacation rentals in the county.

 Murdock Law’s Involvement

 In 2013, Andrea Murdock represented a property owner who, like many others, was using his property for short-term rentals.
-Murdock successfully argued that the County had never adopted an ordinance which prohibited short-term rentals and that Walworth County’s attempt to regulate short-term rentals was unconstitutionally vague.
+Murdock successfully argued that the County had never adopted an ordinance prohibiting short-term rentals and that Walworth County’s attempt to regulate short-term rentals was unconstitutionally vague.